-Collaborative Research Centres (SFB) and Transregios (TRs) are research institutions at universities which are awarded long-term funding where researchers work together as part of an interdisciplinary research programme.
+Collaborative Research Centres (CRC) and Transregios (TRs) are research institutions at universities which are awarded long-term funding where researchers work together as part of an interdisciplinary research programme.

-Research Training Groups (GRK) support young researchers.
+Research Training Groups (RTG) support young researchers.
 They give doctoral candidates the opportunity to carry out their work within the framework of a co-ordinated research programme supported by senior researchers and professors.